-Tips for Shopping and Buying Insurance
+Tips for shopping and buying insurance

-- Buy Multiple Policies: Most insurance companies, in order to motivate their clients to keep all of their insurance under the same roof, will offer multi-policy discounts, which means that if you buy your life, health auto and homeowners insurance from the same company, you're looking at a significant added discount for all of them over just having each policy set with a different company.
+- Buy Multiple Policies: Most providers, in order to motivate their clients to keep all of their insurance under the same roof, will offer multi-policy discounts, which means that if you buy your life, health auto and homeowners policies from the same company, you're looking at a significant added discount for all of them over just having each policy set with a different company.
 You will save paper, headache of having to pay multiple bills at different times during the month and all the trouble of keeping too much straight in your head.